Get started with the Azure Speech CLI

 Create subscription config

-To start using the Speech CLI, you first need to enter your Speech subscription key and region information.
+To start using the Speech CLI, you need to enter your Speech subscription key and region identifier.

 Once you have your subscription key and region identifier (ex.